digitallyinduced/ihp/CONTRIBUTING.md

 direnv allow
 ```

-Note that there's a time window that there could be a mismatch between IHP commit and cachix's cache.
-When a PR is merged into IHP core, a GitHub action runs and updates `flake.lock` on IHP-boilerplate repository.
-This means that while GitHub action on `master` is still running you will notice that rebuilding IHP takes a long time.
-Instead of building from the cache, it will try to compile it.
-You can wait for the GitHub action to complete or point to a specific IHP commit.
+Note that it takes around 30 minutes for the IHP GitHub actions to prepare a binary build of IHP.
+If you run latest master and the GitHub actions aren't finished yet, you will notice that your computer needs to build IHP from scratch which takes a lot of time.
+You can wait for the GitHub action to complete or point to a specific IHP commit to avoid long build times.

 ### Running the development server

 When making changes to the development tooling, we have to start the server differently, without `devenv up`.
 We have to
 use `make console` to load your application together with the framework located in `IHP`.
-In a `nix-shell`:

 ```
 ghci